-Shared Practice is a regular opportunity to engage in the different creative practices of leading local and visiting dance artists in a creative, workshop-style format.
+Shared Practice is an opportunity to engage in the different creative practices of leading local and visiting dance artists in a creative, workshop-style format.

 Each session includes a form of warm-up before moving into the improvisation and/or choreographic processes of the facilitator.
 The sessions are facilitated by established local dance artists and visiting national and international guest artists.
 Shared Practice is open to anyone who is interested in engaging in dance and choreography based practices.
 To know more about the Facilitators click on the images above.

 Please get in touch if you would like more information about the sessions or are interested in leading a Shared Practice session: email@example.com

 Ivey makes dance-based work for various contexts, drawing poetics from economic and microbial systems to develop choreography for the human scale.
 She works extensively as a performer and collaborator, primarily between Sydney and Melbourne, sells her labour as a waiter in between projects, and is a current student of Political Economy at the University of Sydney.

 Her work, Greyness and Infinity (2017), was developed and presented in Underbelly Arts Festival and presented at RMIT Design Hub in 2018 with the support of Liquid Architecture.
 Adventure Dances (2016) was made with support from DirtyFeet, and her colour dances (Spectral) have been shown at various galleries and art events in Sydney between 2016 and 2018.
 She also has an ongoing collaborative project with visual artist, Mark Mailler called Consejos de Farez, that was supported by Critical Path and has been presented at First Draft Gallery (Sydney).
 In 2020 Ivey is a Next Wave Festival artist, with her new work In Perpetuity to premiere at Arts House in May.